nasirudeenraheem/Udacity-data-visualization/README.md

 ### Objectives

+### Objectives

-1. Practise the core principles of data analysis
+1. Practice the core principles of data analysis

-2. Gather information from the data using uni-variate, bivariate and multi-variate analysis
+2. Gather information from the data using univariate, bivariate, and multivariate analysis

-3. Use question, code and observation method.
+3. Use question, code, and observation methods.

 4. Generate 15 insights from the dataset.